rusticlion/Manastorm/manastorm_codebase_dump.md

             slotIndex = results.currentSlot, -- Use the slot the spell was cast from defenseType = params.type or "barrier",
             blocksAttackTypes = params.blocks or {"projectile"},
-            reflect = params.reflect or false
+            reflect = params.reflect or false,
-        })
+            onBlock = params.onBlock -- Add support for the onBlock callback })
         return results
     end